 Nationals vs. Cardinals Highlights

-James Wood and the Nationals defeat Willson Contreras and the Cardinals, 14-3
+Paul Goldschmidt and the Cardinals defeat CJ Abrams and the Nationals, 4-3

-James Wood and the Nationals defeat Willson Contreras and the Cardinals, 14-3
+Paul Goldschmidt and the Cardinals defeat CJ Abrams and the Nationals, 4-3

 For decades, the U.S. dominated the pool.
 Now, Australia may leave Paris the overall swimming medal winner.